-3.79 London's average house prices remain the most expensive of any region in the UK, with an average price of £537,000 in September 2023 and an annual inflation rate of negative 1.1% in the 12 months to September 2023.
-London's annual inflation slowed in September 2023 because London prices decreased (negative 0.3%) between August and September 2023, while prices increased between the same months last year [See reference 68].
+4.83 London's average house prices remain the most expensive of any region in the UK, with an average price of £537,000 in September 2023 and an annual inflation rate of negative 1.1% in the 12 months to September 2023.
+London's annual inflation slowed in September 2023 because London prices decreased

+(negative 0.3%) between August and September 2023, while prices increased between the same months last year [See reference 68].
-3.80 As of August 2023, Redbridge has the highest average house prices out of the four Boroughs (£467,406) and Barking and Dagenham has the lowest average house prices (£351,021) out of the four Boroughs and London as a whole.
-The average for the East London area is £411,487, which is lower than the London average [See reference 69].

-3.81 The London Plan contains 10-year targets for net housing completions from 2019/20 up to 2028/29.
+- 4.84 As of August 2023, Redbridge has the highest average house prices out of the four Boroughs (£467,406) and Barking and Dagenham has the lowest average house prices (£351,021) out of the four Boroughs and London as a whole.
+The average for the East London area is £411,487, which is lower than the London average [See reference 69]. - 4.85 The London Plan contains 10-year targets for net housing completions from 2019/20 up to 2028/29.
 This includes a total of approximately 52,000 homes per year over ten years.
 In 2017, the Strategic Housing Market Assessment identified that London needs around 66,000 net new homes a year to meet its housing need.
 This includes a target of 19,440 for Barking and Dagenham, 12,850 for Havering, 47,600 for Newham (including the area currently administered by the LLDC) and 14,090 for Redbridge.
-To date, Barking and Dagenham has achieved 4,636 completions since 2019/20, Havering has achieved 3,430, Newham has achieved 6,655 and Redbridge has achieved 2,156.
-None of the four Boroughs have achieved their target housing delivery goal for over five years.
+To date, Barking and Dagenham has achieved 4,636 completions since 2019/20, Havering has achieved 3,430, Newham has achieved 6,655 [See reference 70] and Redbridge has achieved 2,156.
+None of the four Boroughs have achieved the London Plan target housing delivery goal for over five years.
 Most recently, Newham surpassed their target of 1,994 dwellings by 38 in 2016/17.
 The average percentage across each East London Borough since 2019/20 is 66%.
-Havering has achieved the highest rate of delivery by achieving 79% of its housing delivery target whilst Redbridge has achieved the lowest with 45% [See reference 70].

-3.82 The GLA's residential completions dashboard demonstrates that London is falling behind its housing completion targets.
+Havering has achieved the highest rate of delivery by achieving 79% of its housing delivery target whilst Redbridge has achieved the lowest with 45% [See reference 71]. - 4.86 The GLA's residential completions dashboard demonstrates that London is falling behind its housing completion targets.
 As a whole, London has failed to reach its housing delivery targets for the last seven years, although delivery did reach 103% in 2017/18.
 Since then, the average percentage of completions of target across London has been 76.8%.
-The year 2023/24 is so far (as of December 2023) just 4% towards its target of 36,134 homes [See reference 71].

-3.83 London was the worst-performing region in the Housing Delivery Test 2022.
+London was the worst-performing region in the Housing Delivery Test 2022.
 Fewer than half of London boroughs delivered more than 95% of their appropriate housing requirement for the test over the three-year monitoring period.